-Ever hear the expression “you can’t trust anyone but yourself”?
-Well, according to research of Harvard Professor Dr. Daniel Schacter, you probably can’t trust yourself either.
-Schacter’s research demonstrates that there are seven problems with our abilities to recall, which he calls the “7 Sins of Memory.”
+Ever hear the expression “You can’t trust anyone but yourself”?
+Well, according to the research of Harvard Professor Dr. Daniel Schacter, you probably can’t trust yourself either.
+Schacter’s research demonstrates that there are seven problems with our abilities to recall, which he calls the “seven sins of memory.”

 Our memories are not as reliable as we’d like to believe, and here’s why:

-The second sin is “Absent-mindedness.”
+The second sin is “absent-mindedness.”
 A perfect example of this is when you misplace your keys.
-Apparently, if we don’t pay attention when we throw our keys on the counter, our brains treat the act as trivial, and it won’t bother to store the memory.
+Apparently, if we don’t pay attention when we throw our keys on the counter, our brains treat the act as trivial, and they won’t bother to store the memory.

-Sin number four is called “Misattribution.”
+Sin number four is called “misattribution.”
 With this sin, the memory is recalled correctly, but the source is mixed up.
 This will get you in trouble with your significant other.
-You’ll say, “Hey did you hear about XYZ” and he or she will say, “I told you that!
+You’ll say, “Hey did you hear about XYZ?” and they will say, “I told you that!
 You never give me credit for anything!”
 Stay single.

-Sin five is “Suggestibility.”
+Sin five is “suggestibility.”
 This is when your memory changes because of a leading question.
-For example, someone says, “the guy had an earring, remember?”
-And all the sudden you remember that he in fact did have an earring.
+For example, someone says, “The guy had an earring, remember?”
+And all of a sudden you remember that he in fact did have an earring.
 You can see it perfectly clear in your mind.
-It’s not true….but you remember it anyway.
+It’s not true…but you remember it anyway.

-Sin 6 is “Bias.”
+Sin six is “bias.”
 This is when one’s personal feelings about a situation literally change their memory.

-And finally the 7th memory sin is “Persistence.”
+And finally the seventh memory sin is “persistence.”
 Oh persistence, how I hate thee.
 Persistence is when you remember something all too well, even though you would much rather forget.
 Moments of embarrassment, or distress that seem to stick with you no matter what.
 Ugh.

-And there you have them, the 7 Sins of Memory.
+And there you have them, the seven sins of memory.